Levridge-Tory/LevridgeIntegrationDocs/docs/IntegratingCustomFields.md

 ﻿<!-- -->
 # Introduction
-In many implementations a client will have specific needs that require custom fields to be added to existing entities.
+In many implementations a client will have specific needs that require custom fields to be added to existing entities or custom behavior for an existing field in an integration.
 This document shows how to create a custom field extension to have those custom fields integrated when the entity is being integrated.

 # Overview